-- 6B.
-The Consent Holder shall ensure any complaint received from a member of the general public regarding odour or dust is responded as soon as practicable and within 24 hours of the complaint being received, or at a time mutually agreeable with the party making a complaint. - 6C.
-The Consent Holder shall notify a Manawatu-Wanganui Regional Council Consents Monitoring Officer as soon as practicable after becoming aware of any offensive or objectionable odour, or any complaint from a member of the public regarding odour. - 6D.
+- 6D.
 The Consent Holder must undertake monthly odour surveys around the boundary of the site, particularly those sections of the boundary that are between the landfill and residential houses, until such time as discharges of refuse to the landfill ceases.
 Thereafter, the frequency on inspection shall be determined in consultation with the Manawatu-Wanganui Regional Council.
-The monitoring shall be undertaken using a method that is consistent with the German VDI standard 3940 or subsequent method. - 6E.
-The Consent Holder must carry out a weekly walk-over survey of all the landfill surfaces, including the area around the bio-filter and leachate pond.
-The purpose of the walk-over survey is to check for odour, cracks in the landfill cap surface and integrity of any gas collection or leachate pipework. - 6F.
+The monitoring shall be undertaken using a modified German VDI standard 3940 method as agreed by Horizons Regulatory Manager, or subsequent method. - 6E.
+The Consent Holder must carry out a weekly walk over site inspection of all the landfill surfaces, including the area around the bio-filter and leachate pond.
+The purpose of the walk over site inspection is to check for odour, cracks in the landfill cap surface and integrity of gas collection or leachate pipework. - 6F.
 The Consent Holder shall maintain a log of all inspections, investigations and actions taken in accordance with all monitoring and odour inspection conditions of this consent.

 The log shall be made available to the Manawatu-Wanganui Regional Council on request and submit a summary of all results and assessments presented in the Annual Report. - 7.
-The Regional Council shall initiate a publicly notified review of Conditions 3 and 6 of this permit in October 2015 and April 2020, 2025, 2030 and 2035, unless the Neighbourhood Liaison Group (NLG) agrees that a review is unnecessary.
+The Regional Council shallmay initiate a publicly notified review of Conditions 3 and 6 of this permit in October 2015 and April 2020, 2025, 2030 and 2035, unless the Neighbourhood Liaison Group (NLG) agrees that a review is unnecessary.
 The reviews shall be for the purpose of: - a.
 Assessing the effectiveness of Conditions 3 and 6 of this consent;